neuefische/web-exercises/sessions/react-immutable-state/form/README.md

 > 💡 The `Form` component uses "controlled components" for the inputs.
 It has a state to constantly store the input values.
 It re-renders on every change of an input to refresh the value displayed in the UI.
 >
-> This is contrast to the approach using "uncontrolled components", that we have seen mostly.
+> This is in contrast to the approach using "uncontrolled components", that we have seen mostly.
 Here the input values get stored in state when the form is submitted.

 ### Updating with Spread Syntax